2024 Best Library & Information Science Schools in the New England Region

 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the library science degrees they offer, see the list below.

-It's hard to beat Simmons University if you wish to pursue a degree in library & information science.
-Located in the large city of Boston, Simmons is a private not-for-profit university with a medium-sized student population.
-A Best Colleges rank of #68 out of 2,152 colleges nationwide means Simmons is a great university overall.
+It is hard to beat Simmons University if you wish to pursue a degree in library & information science.
+Located in the city of Boston, Simmons is a private not-for-profit university with a moderately-sized student population.

-University of Rhode Island is a wonderful decision for students pursuing a degree in library & information science.
-URI is a large public university located in the large suburb of Kingston.
-This university ranks 5th out of 9 colleges for overall quality in the state of Rhode Island.
+University of Rhode Island is a great choice for students interested in a degree in library & information science.
+URI is a large public university located in the suburb of Kingston.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.